CalyxOS/calyxos.org/pages/features/microg/index.md

 title: Goodbye, Google
 ---

-With CalyxOS, Google is not running in the background, continually uploading all your data and location to the the Google servers.
+With CalyxOS, Google is not running in the background, continually uploading your data and location to the the Google servers.

 ## How Android Usually Works